MarcTatam/fantasy-football-news-site/README.md

 | `GOOGLE_APPLICATION_CREDENTIALS` | backend | Path to a Firestore-enabled service account key. |
 | `NEXT_PUBLIC_REPORT_GENERATOR_URL` | frontend | URL of the running backend (e.g. `http://localhost:8080`). |

-You'll also need to set your league ID.
-It's currently hardcoded in `backend/football_reports/datasources/fpl.py` — see the **Known issues** section below.

 ### 2. Run the backend

 ```bash